evoila/osb-docs/service-docs/pages/osb-kafka.md

 ## FAQ

-### OSB-Redis crashed
+### OSB-Kafka crashed

 If the service broker crashes, the operator should be contacted.

-### A Redis master/replica instance crashed
+### A Kafka master/replica instance crashed

-As long as there is at least one replica instance or the master instance running after another instance failed, Redis is still functional. ?Nutzen wir Redis Sentinel für Healthchecks?
+As long as there is at least one replica partition of a lost master partition or the master partition running after an instance failed, Kafka is still functional.

 The following causes can lead to a failure: ?passt das noch?
 - IaaS problems with VMs, network or storage